Your Last Will and Testament

 A will?
 Yeah, I gotta get one of those

 Shrugging off estate planning is commonplace; creating a will triggers trepidation of “dental office proportions.”
-Predictably one’s will to write one’s will hits a wall, because after all, with estates both big and small, thought of death deters all.
-All that falls within this subject spurs delay.
+Predictably one’s will to write one’s will hits a wall.

 Dying doesn’t become us.
-Consider the 21st-century obsession with immortality.
-In contemporary TV, film and “literature,” the never-die vampire (scientific classification immortalis sookius bloodsuckeris) is ubiquitous.
-Yet, till one turns to vampirism, let us accept that death comes; it’s imperative to presently take selfless stock for the sake of our kids and other beneficiaries.
+Consider the 21st-century obsession with immortality: in TV, film and lit, the never-die vampire is ubiquitous.
+Yet, till one turns to vampirism, let’s accept that death comes; it’s imperative to take stock now for the sake of our kids and other beneficiaries.